What is Certified Payroll?

-Penalties for non-compliance with DBA can go beyond enforcing the payment of back wages and fringe benefits all the way to withholding funds on federal contracts, contract termination, and even debarment from all government contracts for three years.
+Penalties for violating DBA can go beyond enforced payment of back wages and fringe benefits all the way to withholding funds on federal contracts, contract termination, and even debarment from all government contracts for three years.

 Workers on Certified Payroll jobs must be paid the prevailing wage for their job in the region on a weekly basis.

 ExakTime’s Certified Payroll Software

 A system like ExakTime can help you stay compliant by recording 100% accurate hours, lunches and overtime for all employees in real time with the help of our mobile time clock app.